dukeraphaelng/FlattenTheCurve/README.md

 Allow people to access 3d printers to print medical supplies

-VR interactice for physical fields and jobs
+VR interactive for physical fields and jobs

 Chatting app for family/friends to combat social isolation
 - remind users to contact someone after set amount of time